-The Bisha Mine is located in a semi-arid ecosystem, and accordingly, careful water stewardship is one of our most pressing economic, environmental and social issues.
-Water is not only critical to mining operations but access to water is also an essential human right as well as being indispensable to maintaining healthy ecosystems.
-We continually look for ways to minimize fresh water use and maximize water recycling to protect surrounding habitats and community water sources.
-We periodically review our mine water plan, monitor our daily water balance and consumption, and conduct regular water monitoring.
-Additional flow meters were installed in 2015 to improve the accuracy of water balance management.
+The Bisha Mine is located in a semi-arid ecosystem and careful water stewardship is one of our most pressing economic, environmental, and social issues.
+We continually look for ways to minimize fresh water use and maximize water recycling to protect community water sources and surrounding habitats.
+On an ongoing basis, we monitor daily water balance and consumption, and conduct regular water quality and groundwater table monitoring.

 In 2016, we extracted 2.38 million cubic metres (m3) of water for operations compared to 1.74 million m3 in 2015 (a 27% increase), as shown in the table.
 The increase is a direct result of zinc being added to the process as more water is required for this metal than for copper.
 The decline in water consumption in 2015 meanwhile, was due to the changing process demands of shifting from gold to copper production in late 2014 and the temporary suspension of operations in 2015 due to a fuel shortage.

 Most water used at the mine is groundwater, drawn primarily from the Mogoraib aquifer.
 Smaller amounts of water are added from dewatering the mine pit located in the Freketetet aquifer and an aquifer near the Harena pit.